DaveKeehl/svelte-reveal/README.md

 To avoid this situation, wrap your element in a ```<div>``` or a ```<span>``` and add the  ```use:reveal``` action to that wrapper element.

+Feel free to [open an issue](https://github.com/DaveKeehl/svelte-reveal/issues/new) in case any problems persist.

 ## Funding